barumau/pandunia/english/bax_kanun.md

 Spoken language is a flow of sounds which constitute words.
 Written language, in the case of Pandunia, is a flow of letters from left to right, which constitute words.
 So every expression is essentially a sequence of words.
 However all words are not equal.
 There is a hierarchy of words.
 The verb is the structural center of a sentence and other words are directly or indirectly connected to it.

 Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **mi wida tu** (I see you) can be pictured as a tree as follows.
+For example the sentence **me si ni** (I see you) can be pictured as a tree as follows.

-    mi wida tu.
+    me si ni.

-       wida
+       si
       ┌─┴─┐
-     mi   tu
+     me   ni

 Adjectives and numerals point to their head word, the noun.

-    mi wida sam jowan jen.
+    me si sam jowan yan.

-       wida
+       si
       ┌─┴──┐
-     mi   jen
+     me   yan
            |
          jowan
            |